Click here to get your tickets to the HSBC Singapore Rugby Sevens!

 Unlike most other sports, there are various ways to score points in rugby union.
-From tries to drop goals, find out how many points each is worth.
+From tries, conversions to drop goals, find out how many points each is worth.

 1. Try - 5 points

-Worth five points, the try is the primary method of scoring in rugby that earns teams the most points.
-A try is effectively scored when a player grounds the ball by applying downward pressure on it on the goal line, in the in-goal area, or touching the ball at the base of the goalposts.
+A try is the primary method and the most common way to score in rugby that earns the team the most points.
+Worth five points, a try is effectively scored when a player grounds the ball by applying downward pressure on it on the goal line, in the ‘in-goal’ area, or touching the ball at the base of the goalposts.

 In cases when the referee deems that the defending team has applied foul means to prevent a try from being scored, a penalty try is awarded.
 Such tries are awarded right in the middle of the goal posts, allowing the attacking team to execute a simpler conversion kick.